charlessino/payment-docs/ENGLISH.md

 ### <span id="1-----">1 Overview</span>

-#### <span id="11-----">1.1 Interface Usage</span>
+#### <span id="11-----">1.1 API Usage</span>

-This interface is used to access the FuGuo Payments system.
-This interface is pure Restful style , the input parameters and return parameters are all in JSON format.
+This API is used to access the FuGuo Payments system.
+This API is pure Restful style , the input parameters and return parameters are all in JSON format.

-#### <span id="12-----">1.2 Interface Application</span>
+#### <span id="12-----">1.2 API Application</span>

-Please contact customer service to apply for the interface, after the application is approved you can get the following information:
+Please contact customer service to apply for the API, after the application is approved you can get the following information:

     1. apiAddress
     2. appId